UltraEngine/Documentation/CPP/PluginSDK.md

 | LoadPackageFile | Loads a model from memory in a specific format. |
 | FreePackage | Loads a model from memory in a specific format. |
 | GetPackageFileName | Loads a model from memory in a specific format. |

-See the [Plugin SDK on Github](https://github.com/Leadwerks/PluginSDK) for more information.